Online course

 • Draw on key concepts and context to develop a model for leading in a global context.

-• Organisation Development and Change
+• Organisational Development and Change

 • Understand the organisational context of change initiatives.